vgerbot/shortcuts/README.md

 fallback(root, 'bar')('foo') // fallback shortcut events from bar to foo
 ```

-If a shortcut key event listener it not found in current activated context, by default, the `shortcuts` will look for same shortcut key in root context, but if you specified a fallback context, the `shortcts` will look for that *fallback context* first.
+If a shortcut key event listener is not found in current activated context, by default, the `shortcuts` will look for same shortcut key in root context, but if you specified a fallback context, the `shortcts` will look for that *fallback context* first.

 ```js
 root.activate('baz');